yudduy/ScoutMCP/README.md

 #### `list_installed`

-List all installed MCPs from Claude config.
+Show all the MCPs currently installed in your Claude config.

 **Returns:**
 - List of installed MCPs with their configurations

 #### `uninstall_mcp`

-Remove an MCP from Claude configuration.
+Remove an MCP from your Claude configuration.

 **Parameters:**
 - `qualified_name` (string): MCP to remove